spautz/packagelint/packages/types/docs/rule-sets.md

 ## Overview

-A RuleSet is just a list of further RuleEntries -- much like the one the UserConfig provides.
-It can be generated on-the-fly from the options, if needed, and RuleSets can contain other RuleSets.
+A RuleSet is a list of further RuleEntries -- much like the one the UserConfig provides.
+It can be static or dynamic based on its options, and RuleSets can contain other RuleSets.
 Similarly to RuleCheckDefinitions, each RuleSet is implemented via a **RuleSetDefinition**.

-RuleSets are evaluated before validation begins: they ultimately resolve into RuleChecks, there is not a separate RuleCheckResult for them.
+RuleSets are expanded before validation begins: they ultimately resolve into RuleChecks.

 ## PackagelintRuleSetDefinition